-The Board of Governors started to review their roles and responsibilities in 2017/18, in line with the new OFSTED framework and this continued in 2018/19.
-Self evaluation forms have been used to assess the governors' areas of interest and expertise and it was agreed that they would attend some of the weekly staff meetings to increase Governor involvement in the running of the school.
+The Board of Governors reviewed their roles and responsibilities in 2018/19 in line with the new OFSTED framework.
+Self evaluation forms were used to assess the governors' areas of interest and expertise and it was agreed that they would attend some of the weekly staff meetings to increase Governor involvement in the running of the school.

 The Resources Committee is a sub-committee of the main board of Governors.
-Its purpose is to monitor, evaluate and review policy and performace in relation to financial management, comply with reporting and regulatory requirements, receive reports from the Responsible Officer and auditors and draft the annual budget.
+Its purpose is to monitor, evaluate and review policy and performance in relation to financial management, comply with reporting and regulatory requirements, receive reports from the Responsible Officer and auditors and draft the annual budget.